w3c-cg/webagents/Meetings/2024-08-29-DKG-workshop/README.md

 ## Presentations

 All participants can submit a short position statement by issuing a pull request that adds a file to the directory "[Statements](https://github.com/w3c-cg/webagents/tree/main/Meetings/2024-08-29-DKG-workshop/Statements)".
+Additionally, everyone on site will be invited to present themselves and tell others about their interest in this workshop, or how they will contribute.

 ## Demos